Hunter's Run: Writing process

 The text of the novel is followed by a section explaining how the book was written and re-written over a period of 30 years, including an interview with all three authors and how they conceived the ideas for the book.

 In 1976, science fiction author and editor Dozois conceived of a story beginning with a man floating in darkness.
 Dozois conceived of Ramón's name, ethnicity (feeling that Hispanic protagonists were underrepresented in science fiction) and his basic situation, but the story did not proceed far.
 The following year, while working as a guest instructor at a Catholic women's college at the invitation of Martin, his friend and colleague, Dozois read the story out loud.
 Martin thought the story was interesting and waited for Dozois to finish it, but Dozois found himself unable to do so.
 In 1981, Dozois suggested that Martin continue the story instead, which he did, bringing the story to the beginning of the chase sequence.
-Martin hit on the idea of expanding the story to a 500-page novel exploring the ecosystem of São Paulo..
+Martin hit on the idea of expanding the story to a 500-page novel exploring the ecosystem of São Paulo.

 After his writing on the story stalled in 1982, Martin handed it back to Dozois, suggesting they alternate working on it until it was done.
 However, Dozois was unable to come up with any ideas on how to proceed and the book remained in his desk drawer until 2002, when he and Martin decided to bring the story to the attention of a third author, Daniel Abraham.
-Abraham completed the story, and titled Shadow Twin, it was published by Subterranean as a novella in 2004.
+Abraham completed the story which, now titled Shadow Twin, was published by Subterranean as a novella in 2004.
 Dozois then went back and reworked the manuscript into a 380-page novel, renamed Hunter's Run, for publication in 2007.